-The sales ledger contains an account for each of your customers.
-It records your sales, specifically the money you have received for your products or services and what you are still owed.
-This is represented in your annual accounts as either accounts receivable or, trade debtors.
+The sales ledger is an account for every customer of a business and records the money received for products or services, plus what is still owed.
+This is then represented in the annual accounts, balance sheet as either accounts receivable or, trade debtors.

-Quite simple really, it’s essential to have a system in place that processes all sales and purchases so that financial information is accessible on a regular basis and you can monitor both performance and cash flow.
+Quite simple really, it’s essential to have a system in place that processes all sales and purchases so that financial information is accessible on a regular basis.
+This then ensures you can monitor both performance and cash flow accurately.
 Without bookkeeping, creating management accounts would be a mundane task and producing your annual accounts would be near enough impossible!

 As a start-up entrepreneur you’ll probably think that what you need to record appears quite basic.
-It’s just a case of keeping a tab of all your transactions, informing HMRC that you’re trading and remembering to pay your tax and national insurance.
-This can be covered off by a simple spreadsheet, can’t it?
+It’s just a case of keeping a tab of all your transactions, informing HMRC that you’re trading, and remembering to pay your tax and national insurance.
+Can't this be covered off by a simple spreadsheet?
+Unlikely!